DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

     <Property name="sign-content-sha256">true</Property> <!-- optional -->
   </Properties>
   <ClassName>com.google.apigee.callouts.AWSV4Signature</ClassName>
-  <ResourceURL>java://apigee-callout-awsv4sig-20240408.jar</ResourceURL>
+  <ResourceURL>java://apigee-callout-awsv4sig-20240411.jar</ResourceURL>
 </JavaCallout>
 ```

 The properties should be self-explanatory.

-The `source` should be a Message that you have previously created with `AssignMessage`.
+The `source` should be a Message that you have previously created, or possibly modified, with `AssignMessage`.

+The value of Host that is used in forming the signature is always derived from the
+`endpoint` value.
+If the `endpoint` includes a path (anything after the
+hostname), that path is used in forming the signature, instead of the path
+specified in the source message.

-The policy will inject headers: `x-amz-date` and `authorization`, and optionally `host`.
+The policy will inject the headers `x-amz-date` and `authorization` into the source message.

 There are optional properties:

-* `sign-content-sha256`, when true, tells the policy to add a header
+* `sign-content-sha256`, a boolean.
+When true, tells the policy to add a header
   `x-amz-content-sha256` which holds the SHA256 of the content (payload) for the
   message.
 The policy also includes that header in the signed headers.
 Not all
   AWS endpoints require this.

-* `insure-trailing-slash`, when true, tells the policy to always insure that the
+* `insure-trailing-slash`, a boolean.
+When true, tells the policy to always
-  URL Path in the canonical request includes a trailing slash.
-Some endpoints
+  insure that the URL Path in the canonical request includes a trailing
-  apparently require this.
-For example, suppose your message has
+  slash.
+Some endpoints apparently require this.
+For example, suppose your
-  `/v1/LookupUser` as the path.
-If you set the `insure-trailing-slash` to true,
+  message has `/v1/LookupUser` as the path.
+If you set the
-  then the canonical request will use `/v1/LookupUser/` as the path.
+  `insure-trailing-slash` to true, then the canonical request will use
+  `/v1/LookupUser/` as the path.

+* `debug`, a boolean.
+When true, tells the policy to set diagnostic context variables.
+  See below for a description of how this works.

 The policy then creates an AWS v4 Signature resulting in an Authorization
 header.
 The string-to-sign will include all of the pre-existing headers on